apache/pulsar-site/versioned_docs/version-2.11.x/concepts-messaging.md

 ### Hashing scheme

-{@inject: javadoc:HashingScheme:/client/org/apache/pulsar/client/api/HashingScheme} is an enum that represents sets of standard hashing functions available when choosing the partition to use for a particular message.
+[HashingScheme](/api/client/org/apache/pulsar/client/api/HashingScheme) is an enum that represents sets of standard hashing functions available when choosing the partition to use for a particular message.

 There are 2 types of standard hashing functions available: `JavaStringHash` and `Murmur3_32Hash`.
 The default hashing function for producers is `JavaStringHash`.